rapidsai/notebooks/utils/README.md

 * `start-jupyter.sh`: starts a JupyterLab environment for interacting with, and running, notebooks
 * `stop-jupyter.sh`: identifies all process IDs associated with Jupyter and kills them
 * `dask-cluster.py`: launches a configured Dask cluster (a set of nodes) for use within a notebook
-* `dask-setup.sh`: a low-level script for constructing a set of Dask workers on a single node ... **do not use this script directly**
+* `dask-setup.sh`: a low-level script for constructing a set of Dask workers on a single node

 ## start-jupyter